gabbar23/Trivia-Titans/README.md

-# Trivia Titans: Multi-Cloud Serverless Collaborative Trivia Challenge Game
+# Trivia Titans: Multi-Cloud Serverless Application

 Welcome to the **Trivia Titans** project!
-This is a multi-cloud serverless online trivia game that enables users to form teams, compete in real-time, and track their progress on leaderboards.
+This multi-cloud serverless online trivia game enables users to form teams, compete in real time, and track their progress on leaderboards.

 ## Table of Contents